 Many of us have been in a situation when the power goes out at home.
 Sometimes this happens during daylight hours, but it can also happen at night.
 In most cases power is restored within an hour or two, but in extreme cases the outage may last for several hours or even days.
-This can be due to storm damage (such as the extended power outages in the Washington, D.C. area recently), rolling blackouts (in place in several states throughout the U.S.) or even massive power grid failures (such as the recent failure of the SDG&E grid last year).
+In 2019 alone, power outages have left over 15 million people without power in the United States alone (eia.gov) .
+This can be due to storm damage, rolling blackouts (in place in several states throughout the U.S.) or even massive power grid failures.
 In public areas and workplaces, laws require emergency preparedness for the safety of the public, but are you prepared at home?

-For further options on residential emergency lighting, including options for nursing homes, you can review our full selection here.
+View our full selection of Residential Emergency Lights.
 You may also contact our customer service department at 877-352-3948 for assistance.